-As opposed to a pattern of polarization in which those who live in closest contact with other groups oppose them the most, the Canadian pattern seems to be one of attitudinal buffering, at least on language policy: those with the most irreconcilable policy opinions are geographically the farthest removed from each other.
+If familiarity breeds contempt, the Royal Commission surveys do not show it.
+As opposed to a pattern of polarization in which those who live in closest contact with other groups oppose them the most, the Canadian pattern seems to be one of attitudinal buffering, at least on language policy: those with the most irreconcilable policy opinions are not only linguistically, but also geographically, the farthest removed from each other.
 This distribution of mass opinions is undoubtedly an important asset to those, represented by the Royal Commission, who hope to use creative language planning to salvage coexistence in Canada.